bytes-zone/bytes-zone/content/posts/reducing-asset-size-with-subsetting.md

 Fortunately, this is a known problem, and we can solve it with something called [subsetting](https://en.wikipedia.org/wiki/Subsetting).
 Subsetting, in general, is where you retrieve only the parts you need from a large data set.
-In fonts, this means removing all the glpyhs you don't need from a font before you serve it.
+In fonts, this means removing all the glyphs you don't need from a font before you serve it.
 Sounds like a plan!
 But how?